d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

     gdata.vision.transforms.ToTensor()])
 ```

-Next, we define an auxiliary function to make it easier to read the image and apply image augmentation.
-The `transform_first` function provided by Gluon's data set applies image augmentation to the first element of each training example (image and label), i.e., the element at the top of the image.
-For detailed description of `DataLoader`, refer to the previous ["Image Classification Data Set (Fashion-MNIST)"](fashion-mnist.md) section.
+Next, we define an auxiliary function to make it easier to read the image and
+apply image augmentation.
+The `transform_first` function provided by Gluon's
+data set applies image augmentation to the first element of each training
+example (image and label), i.e., the element at the top of the image.
+For
+detailed description of `DataLoader`, refer to :numref:`chapter_fashion_mnist`.

 ```{.python .input  n=34}
 num_workers = 0 if sys.platform.startswith('win32') else 4